andycasey/AnniesLasso/projects/index.md

 ---
 layout: post-index
-title: "Welcome to the Neo-HPSTR Blog"
-description: "Describe this nonsense."
+title: "Projects using The Cannon"
-tags: [Jekyll, theme, themes, responsive, blog, modern]
+tags: [theme, themes, responsive, blog, modern]
 comments: false
 ---

+There are too many exciting projects using The Cannon for us to do them all.
+Here we list projects that we are currently working on, projects we plan to work on in the future, and projects that are <i>free for all</i>.

 {% for post in site.categories.project %}
 <article class="hentry">